-Congress has been quite supportive of DOD space programs in recent years.
+Early Warning Satellites: the SBIRS Program.
+Congress has been quite supportive of DOD space programs since the mid 1990s.
 The DOD space budget is difficult to track, as noted already, but the major DOD space programs have been supported.
-Among them is a new early warning satellite system, the Space Based

-Infrared System (SBIRS).
+Among them is a new early warning satellite system, the Space Based Infrared System (SBIRS).
 Existing satellites in the Defense Support Program (DSP) series are primarily designed to detect intercontinental ballistic missiles (ICBMs) rather than shorter-range missiles, such as the Scud used by Iraq.
 After two failed attempts to initiate new early warning satellite programs, SBIRS was proposed and approved in the FY1996 DOD budget.
 It comprises satellites in both high orbits ("SBIRS-High") and low orbits ("SBIRS-Low"), unlike DSP which only uses the "high" orbit.
 Congress added money to accelerate the development of SBIRS in FY1996, FY1997, and FY1999.

 Following a review that addressed technical, cost, and schedule issues in the program, however, DOD restructured both SBIRS-High and SBIRS-Low in the FY2000 request.
 The first launch of SBIRS-High was delayed from 2002 to 2004 and the first launch of SBIRS-Low from 2004 to 2006.
 Two demonstration projects for SBIRS-Low were canceled.
 The FY2000 request was \$328.6 million for SBIRS-High and \$229 million for SBIRS-Low.
 The House Intelligence Committee, and House and Senate Armed Services Committees all expressed concerns in their reports on intelligence and DOD funding bills about how the program was being managed.
-For SBIRS-Low, conferees on the DOD authorization bill designated the primary purpose of the program as ballistic missile defense and made other program management changes, including consolidating SBIRS-Low funding.
+For SBIRS-Low, conferees on the FY2000 DOD authorization bill designated the primary purpose of the program as ballistic missile defense and made other program management changes, including consolidating SBIRS-Low funding.
 The FY2000 DOD appropriations act also consolidated the SBIRS-Low funding, and for SBIRS-High, added \$92 million to the \$328.7 million requested but placed constraints on obligating more than \$100 million.
-For FY2001, DOD is requesting \$569 million for SBIRS-High and \$241 million for SBIRS-Low.
-The House and Senate FY2001 DOD authorization bills (H.R.
-4205/S. 2549), and the House and Senate DOD appropriations bill (H.R.
-4576/S. 2593) approve the requested funding levels.
-In April 2000, DOD agreed that management of SBIRS-Low should return to BMDO and the Senate-reported version of the FY2001 DOD authorization bill shifts the funding to BMDO.
+For FY2001, DOD requested \$569 million for SBIRS-High and \$241 million for SBIRS-Low.
+The FY2001 DOD authorization act (P.L.
+106-398) and the FY2001 DOD appropriations act (P. L. 106-259) approve the requested funding levels.
+The authorization act directs that management of SBIRS-Low shift from the Air Force to BMDO, as earlier recommended by the Air Force, although the transfer will not occur until FY2002.